U.S. News Rankings

 Campus Info & Services

 Bryant University offers a number of student services including nonremedial tutoring, women's center, placement service, health service, and health insurance.
 Bryant University also offers campus safety and security services like 24-hour foot and vehicle patrols, late night transport/escort service, 24-hour emergency telephones, lighted pathways/sidewalks, and controlled dormitory access (key, security card, etc).
+Of the students at Bryant University, 50 percent have cars on campus.
 Alcohol is permitted for students of legal age at Bryant University.